Miniature Dachshund Puppies for Sale in Jackson, MS

 Q:Can Jackson families visit the farm before choosing a Miniature Dachshund?

 A:We do visits by appointment, and we set it up that way so we have time to actually show you around.
 That means a walk through the farm on the rolling hills of Central Ohio, time in the climate-controlled kennel, meeting the family, and sitting with the puppies before you make any decisions.
-Families who come out from Jackson and the surrounding area tell us that time together answered questions they didn't even know they had.
+Families who come out from Jackson tell us that time together answered questions they didn't even know they had.
 For families who can't make the trip, we're happy to do a virtual tour so you can see the farm, the kennel, and the puppies from home.

 Q:Why do Jackson families choose The Puppy Lodge for their Miniature Dachshund?